doppiomacchiatto/spring-mvc-comp/README.md

 ##Spring MVC

 This sample application was created in order to play around with Thymeleaf and Spring MVC.
-It was on my personal laptop lost.
+It was on my personal laptop lost....
 I found it while cleaning my dev projects so I decided to share it.

 The application is composed of Spring MVC, Spring Security and Thymeleaf.
 Also, I added Twitter's bootstrap for style and look + feel.
+The application is a traditional web application - web-inf directory and all.
+On my spare time, I will update to use Spring-Boot.

 The spring-security-xml is used to configure login information.
 Spring provides a variety of projects that support known industry standards such as: LDAP, OAUTH & SAML. http://projects.spring.io/spring-security/